Plurality voting: Tactical voting

 To a much greater extent than many other electoral methods, plurality electoral systems encourage tactical voting techniques like "compromising".
-Voters are under pressure to vote for one of the two candidates most likely to win even if their true preference is neither of them because a vote for any other candidate is unlikely to lead to the preferred candidate being elected.
-This will instead reduce support for one of the two major candidates whom the voter might prefer to the other.
+Voters are under pressure to vote for one of the two candidates most likely to win, even if their true preference is neither of them; because a vote for any other candidate is unlikely to lead to the preferred candidate being elected.
+In single-member plurality, this will instead reduce support for one of the two major candidates whom the voter might prefer to the other.
 Electors who prefer not to waste their vote by voting for a candidate with a very low chance of winning their constituency vote for their lesser preferred candidate who has a higher chance of winning.
 The minority party will then simply take votes away from one of the major parties, which could change the outcome and gain nothing for the voters.
 Any other party will typically need to build up its votes and credibility over a series of elections before it is seen as electable.

 In the Tennessee example, if all the voters for Chattanooga and Knoxville had instead voted for Nashville, Nashville would have won (with 58% of the vote).
 That would have only been the third choice for those voters, but voting for their respective first choices (their own cities) actually results in their fourth choice (Memphis) being elected.

 The difficulty is sometimes summed up in an extreme form, as "All votes for anyone other than the second place are votes for the winner".
 That is because by voting for other candidates, voters have denied those votes to the second-place candidate, who could have won had they received them.
 It is often claimed by United States Democrats that Democrat Al Gore lost the 2000 Presidential Election to Republican George W. Bush because some voters on the left voted for Ralph Nader of the Green Party, who, exit polls indicated, would have preferred Gore at 45% to Bush at 27%, with the rest not voting in Nader's absence.

 That thinking is illustrated by elections in Puerto Rico and its three principal voter groups: the Independentistas (pro-independence), the Populares (pro-commonwealth), and the Estadistas (pro-statehood).
 Historically, there has been a tendency for Independentista voters to elect Popular candidates and policies.
-The phenomenon is responsible for some Popular victories even though the Estadistas have the most voters on the island.
-It is so widely recognised that the Puerto Ricans sometimes call the Independentistas who vote for the Populares "melons" in reference to the party colours because the fruit is green on the outside but red on the inside.
+This results in more Popular victories even though the Estadistas have the most voters on the island.
+It is so widely recognised that the Puerto Ricans sometimes call the Independentistas who vote for the Populares "melons" in reference to the party colours, because the fruit is green on the outside but red on the inside.

-Because voters have to predict who the top two candidates will be, that can cause significant perturbation to the system:
+Such tactical voting can cause significant perturbation to the system: